DreamFold/FoldFlow/README.md

 ```sh
 python runner/inference.py model=ff2 inference.weights_path=<path/to/ff2_base.pth>
 ```
+To use FF-2 model finetuned for diversity (section 4.2 of the paper), you must use the checkpoint `ff2_reft.pth` by specifying `inference.weights_path=<path/to/ff2_reft.pth>`.

 We followed the same inference procedure as [SE(3) diffusion model with application to protein backbone generation](https://github.com/jasonkyuyim/se3_diffusion).
-The results are saved in `results/` (or an another path that you specified), in the following way:
+The results are saved in `results/` (or another path that you specified), in the following way:

 ```bash
 results/